sylvaticus/MITx_6.86x/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering.md

 $K(x,x^\prime) = e^{-\frac{1}{2} ||x-x^\prime||^2}$

-It can be proved that suck kernel is indeed a valid kernel and its corresponding feature representation $\phi(x) \in \mathbb{R}^\infty$, i.e. involves polynomial features up to infinite order.
+It [can be proved](http://pages.cs.wisc.edu/~matthewb/pages/notes/pdf/svms/RBFKernel.pdf) that suck kernel is indeed a valid kernel and its corresponding feature representation $\phi(x) \in \mathbb{R}^\infty$, i.e. involves polynomial features up to an infinite order.

-Does the radial basis kernel looks like a Gaussian (without the normalisation term) ?
+Does the radial basis kernel look like a Gaussian (without the normalisation term) ?
 Well, because indeed it is:

 <img src="https://github.com/sylvaticus/MITx_6.86x/raw/master/Unit%2002%20-%20Nonlinear%20Classification%2C%20Linear%20regression%2C%20Collaborative%20Filtering/assets/radial_basis_kernel.png" width="250"/>

 The above picture shows the contour lines of the radial basis kernel when we keep fixed $x$ (in 2 dimensions) and we let $x^\prime$ to move away from it: the value of the kernel then reduces in a shape that in 3-d would resemble the classical bell shape of the Gaussian curve.
+We could even parametrise the radial basis kernel replacing the fixed $1/2$ term with a parameter $\gamma$ that would determine the   width of the bell-shaped curve (the larger the value of $\gamma$ the narrower will be the bell, i.e. small values of $\gamma$ yield wide bells).

 Because the feature has infinite dimensions, the radial basis kernel has infinite expressive power and can correctly classify any training test.

-The linear decision boundary in the infinite dimensional space is given by the set $\{x: \sum_{j=1}n \alpha^{(j)} y^{(j)} k(x^{(j)},x) = 0 \}$ and correspond a (possibly) non-linear boundary in the original feature vector space.
+The linear decision boundary in the infinite dimensional space is given by the set $\{x: \sum_{j=1}n \alpha^{(j)} y^{(j)} k(x^{(j)},x) = 0 \}$ and corresponds to a (possibly) non-linear boundary in the original feature vector space.

-The more difficult task it is, the more iterations before this kernel perception with the radial basis kernel will find the separating solution, but it always will in a finite number of times.
-This is by contrast with the "normal" perceptron algorithm that when the set is not separable would continue run at the infinite changing its parameters unless it is stopped at a certain arbitrary point.
+The more difficult task it is, the more iterations before this kernel perception (with the radial basis kernel) will find the separating solution, but it always will in a finite number of times.
+This is by contrast with the "normal" perceptron algorithm that when the set is not separable would continue to run at the infinite, changing its parameters unless it is stopped at a certain arbitrary point.

 #### Other non-linear classifiers